Rithvik1124/EDRLite-LinuxTelemetryAgent/log.md

 **What worked for me:**
 1) Used maps, before I didn't check properly and tried to use UserRingBuffer for a solution to share data between kernel and userspace, wouldn't work.
 2) Created an agent_tgid map with key 0 and value as the tgid
-3) Thought that tgid and pid could be used the same way - apparently not, tgid is actually what I thought PID was, and PID is actually the thread id(took me 2 days to find this out)
+3) Thought that tgid and pid could be used the same way - apparently not, tgid is actually what I thought PID was, and PID is actually the thread id;
+**tl;dr: TGID is the process identifier; PID is the thread identifier.**
 4) Sending the tgid through MapCore's update()

 **Overall headache rating: 7/10 - would go through it again.**